Dr Vanessa Mongey

 - Circulation of print media, e.g. newspapers, pamphlets, periodicals, ephemera

 My research investigates the notion of belonging in the Atlantic World.
-I am finishing my first book, Foreigners of Desperate Fortune: Cosmopolitan Revolutions in the Greater Caribbean (1780-1840) that reconstructs revolutionary networks composed of men of different nationalities and ethnicities who attempted to create their own states in former Spanish colonies in the Greater Caribbean.
-This monograph argues that non-state actors were central to the decolonization process in the Americas and shows how tangled strands of opportunities for this kind of cosmopolitan collaborations gradually disappeared with the United States extending their presence in the West Indies.
-Several grants supported my research in Europe, Latin America, and the United States, including from the Mellon Foundation, Harvard University, and the Society of Historians of American Foreign Relations.
+My forthcoming book, Foreigners of Desperate Fortune: Cosmopolitan Revolutions in the Greater Caribbean (1780-1840) reconstructs revolutionary networks composed of men of different nationalities and ethnicities who attempted to create their own states in former Spanish colonies in the Greater Caribbean.
+This book argues that non-state actors were central to the decolonization process in the Americas and shows how tangled strands of opportunities for this kind of cosmopolitan collaborations gradually disappeared with the United States extending their presence in the West Indies.

 Current Research Projects

-My project explores how states tried to control the mobility of their members in the long nineteenth century by developing the concept of "loyalty."
+My new project is a history of the regulation of international travel.
+It links the process of state-building to the right of travel by exploring how this right was exercised, monitored, or restricted before passports and travel regulations became standardized.
 This project probes into Hannah Arendt's premise that the protection of basic human rights is dependent upon national citizenship.
 It traces this premise to the long nineteenth century debates around diplomatic protection, criminalization of service in foreign militaries, and identification papers (passports).
-A summer grant by the National Endowment for the Humanities started this project that focuses on how legislation affected individuals on the ground and how these individuals resisted –often successfully- these laws.
+This project not only shows how states tried to control the mobility of their members in the long nineteenth century by developing the concept of "loyalty," but also focuses on how legislation affected individuals on the ground and how these individuals resisted –often successfully- these laws.
 These prohibitions became a testing ground for ideas about nationality, race, and gender.
-Given that various countries are now considering revoking the citizenship of those suspected of disloyalty and terrorism, an examination of this idea of loyalty "owed" to the nation has considerable relevance for the present.
+While there is an extensive scholarship on modern national citizenship, most of it focuses on the construction of citizenship inside state borders.
+My project contends that citizenship was constructed abroad: when individuals crossed, or attempted to cross, borders.

-Another project explores Afro-descendent migration movements in the nineteenth century and argues that Haiti played a major role in modern understanding of mobility and identity.
+Another project explores return migration and Afro-descendent migration movements especially to Haiti.
 The Haitian Revolution (1791-1804) was perhaps the first modern crisis of exiles with tens of thousands of colonists leaving the French colony of Saint-Domingue and finding refuge throughout the Atlantic world.
 I am researching the little studied Back-to-Haiti movement and the refugees who decided to return to Haiti after independence.
-In particular, I explore the impact of this return movement on Haiti's relations with the international community and how these returnees contributed to Haitian state-formation.
-I see Haiti as a magnet for global migration as African Americans also decided to settle in Haiti to escape racial oppression in the first half of the nineteenth century.
+In particular, I explore the impact of this return movement on Haiti's relations with the international community and how these male and female returnees contributed to Haitian state-formation.

-Embark on a journey across seas, oceans and rivers that revives the shared history between Tyneside and the West Indies.
-This interactive and multimedia exhibition charts the lost connections between the two regions and raises awareness of Tyneside’s international heritage to ask what memories, objects and understandings of this history remain in the North East?
+November 2017-present: Principal Investigator for the Paths Across Waters: Lost Stories of Tyneside and the Caribbean project.
+This project started as an event for the Being Human festival, the UK's only national festival of the humanities with a multimedia exhibit and event series at Old Low Light Heritage Center, North Shields.
+9-26 November 2017, which received over 400 visitors.
+This project is a journey across seas, oceans and rivers that revives the shared history between Tyneside and the West Indies.
+It charts the lost connections between the two regions and raises awareness of Tyneside’s international heritage to ask what memories, objects and understandings of this history remain in the North East?
 What has been lost, and what can we learn from our history as a maritime region?

 Fellowships and awards